A Pediatric Surgeon on a Hospital Ship

 “I’ve operated in Zambia and Tanzania, Kenya and Rwanda.
 You have the surgical skills, and you can sometimes get around a lack of equipment, but it’s the post-op care that has always been our dilemma.
 We can do these cases, but then there’s no neonatal ventilator or antibiotics are out or you can’t get a lab test done, so you get suboptimal results.
 That’s very different on the Africa Mercy.”

 Aboard the hospital ship, patients have access to state-of-the-art equipment, experienced surgeons and excellent nursing care, both pre- and post-surgery.
 A lot of preparation goes into selecting patients.
-Even before he leaves for a mission (having served three times), Sherif is involved in reviewing cases, looking at photos and planning his surgical tactics.
+Even before he leaves for a mission (having served many times), Sherif is involved in reviewing cases, looking at photos and planning his surgical tactics.
 This provides him with familiarity for his patients, even before he meets them.
 Once on board, he will do about four to five operations a day.

 “The ship is making a difference in the lives of families and communities.
 We had a saying when you save a child, you’re not just saving a life, you’re saving a lifetime and there are a lot of children that receive treatment on the ship.”